U.S. National Contact Point for the OECD Guidelines for Multinational Enterprises

-Investors, consumers, employees, civil society organizations, the general public, and governments expect businesses to operate in a socially responsible manner.
-The breadth of issue areas can be global in scope.
-Business and stakeholders often face a range of different standards for responsible practice.
-To provide a coherent and comprehensive approach to this shared objective, the 34 member governments of the Organization for Economic Cooperation and Development (OECD) and 10 non-member governments have negotiated and endorsed the OECD Guidelines for Multinational Enterprises.
+Businesses face a range of different expectations for responsible practice from investors, consumers, employees, civil society organizations, the general public, and governments.
+To provide a coherent and comprehensive approach to responsible business conduct, the 35 member governments of the Organization for Economic Cooperation and Development (OECD) and 11 non-member governments endorsed the OECD Guidelines for Multinational Enterprises.